deadoggy/PaperReadingList/KDD/2019/kdd_2019_list.md

 Estimating Personalized Preferences Through Meta-Learning for User Cold-Start Recommendation | N Gradient-based Hierarchical Clustering using Continuous Representations of Trees in Hyperbolic Space | N Hidden POI Ranking with Spatial Crowdsourcing | Y | A good question, but not so interested in this topic.
 Article is a little hard to follow for me.
-K-Multiple-Means: A Multiple-Means Clustering Method with Specified K Clusters | N Social Recommendation with Optimal Limited Attention | N
+K-Multiple-Means: A Multiple-Means Clustering Method with Specified K Clusters | Y, great paper; Using Laplacian Rank and bipartite graph; One cluster can have multiple prototypes
+Social Recommendation with Optimal Limited Attention | N